Categories

 B.E.D.
 Basic Recipes Cultured Foods Foods That Heal Health Conditions Intuitive Nutritional Consultations The Body Ecology Diet The Digestive System The Essentials

-Will unsalted, cultured vegetables give me botulism?
+Do unsalted, cultured vegetables cause botulism?

-This is the question that I get asked the most in my cultured food workshops.
-People are always stumped as to how cultured vegetables will stay fresh and safe if they don’t contain salt.
-The short answer is that they do.
+This is the question I get asked most in the unsalted cultured food workshops I teach.
+People tend to be stumped on how cultured vegetables will stay fresh and safe if they don’t contain salt.
+Unsalted cultured vegetables are new to our modern day culture, yet they are a long lost food we are bringing back to the dining room table!

-Here’s the thing…’sauerkraut’ (German for ‘sour cabbage’) didn’t originally contain salt.
-It was only when natives of Poland, Germany, and Russia began to travel to America by ship and added salt to preserve the kraut for the long travels.
-Somehow this way of doing it stuck.
+The salty ‘sauerkraut’ (German for ‘sour cabbage’) many people eat to get in a daily dose of probiotics didn’t originally contain salt.
+When natives of Poland, Germany, and Russia began to travel to America by ship they added salt to preserve the kraut for long travels.
+Somehow this way has stuck over the years, likely out of convenience and out of habit.

 Many people are rightfully concerned that consuming probiotic food made without salt will cause botulism; a rare but serious illness caused by a bacteria called Clostridium botulinum.
 Botulism is well known in our culture because of the popular method of canning food.
+Canning food is the opposite of culturing food.
+Canning is the process by which foods are sterilized so that no microorganisms live inside the jars; high heat is used to kill the bacteria.

 On the contrary, unsalted cultured vegetables are made with potent strains of probiotic starter that multiply as they culture and take over any pathogenic activity in the jar.
 We also use a sterile, controlled method to prevent wild-borne and/or unknown organisms to enter.